tw2113/WP-Contributions/readme.txt

 Displays Codex contributions for a WordPress.org user.
 Just pass the WordPress.org username as `$username` to display the contributions for that user.
 Optionally, you can also pass in `$count` to control the number of contributions to display.
 Default count is set at 5.
 This function will echo your results to your template.

+= How do I integrate directly in a theme? =

+Copy either the individual template file: e.g. `/wp-content/wp-contributions-theme-card-template.php`, or the plugin's entire template folder into your theme's folder (`/wp-content/plugins/wp-contributions/templates/`), and override anything you desire.

 == Screenshots ==